dremio-professional-services/dremio-dbt-exporter/README.md

 The results will be exported into the `models/` subfolder.

 # Requirements
+- Python 3
 - Dremio Software cluster
-- Dremio ADMIN account and access token
+- Dremio access token
-- Python 3
+- Required privileges:
+  - User must have `ADMIN` role or have either `SELECT` or `VIEW REFLECTION` privilege on the desired scope
+  - User must have `SELECT` privilege on sys.views table or an equivalent view (e.g. `GRANT SELECT ON TABLE sys.views TO USER "<xyz>";`)
+  - User must have `SELECT` privilege on sys.reflections table or an equivalent view (e.g. `GRANT SELECT ON TABLE sys.reflections TO USER "<xyz>";`)

 # Supported Dremio object types
 - Views (VDSs)